ivanaszuber/tagmatic/README.md

 This is version 0.0.1 of the app, meaning there's many more features to come.
 The demo is available at http://ivanaszuber.github.io/tagmatic-frontend/demo and contains *some* of the features (CRUD operations are obviously disabled).

+**Source code is located in the `app` folder and has been 'modularized'.
+Each component is located in its own folder.**

 ## Technology Used

 Tagmatic is an **AngularJS** app conecting to the **Flask** backend which implements the Web service API.
 The backend is available at  https://github.com/ivanaszuber/tagmatic-backend.